sucongCJS/Note/CIM/CIM.md

 2. distribute an agenda
 3. use digital calendar for scheduling
-4. train participants on technology
+4. train participants on technology distribute documents in advance and log on early

 ## running the meetings
-1. start on time and introduce the agenda
+1. start on time and **introduce the agenda**
-2. appoint a secretary and a recorder
+2. **appoint a secretary and a recorder**
-3. encourage participation
+3. **encourage participation**
 4. confront conflict frankly
 5. summarize along the way
+stay focus on the topic
+silence the phone
+be ready to deal with the confilct

+## ending the meeting and following up
+1. review meeting decisions
+2. distribute minutes of meeting
+3. remind what participants need to do

+# be a good listener
+- avoid interruptting, let them finish
+- make a note
+- avoid seeming judgmental (don't make an opinion on the speaker)
+- focus fully on the speaker eye contact
+- keep silence while others are speaking